simh/simh/README.md

 ##### Build Dependencies

 Some simulators depend on external packages to provide the full scope of functionality they may be simulating.
 These additional external packages may or may not be included in as part of the standard Operating System distributions.
+If simulators are being built that could provide more functionality than the currently installed packages will provide, the build will succeed with reduced functionality (i.e. limited network or no video support), but suggestions will be provided as to what could provide full functionality.

 ###### OS X - Dependencies